0atman/noboilerplate/scripts/13-rust-is-boring.md

 notes:

-As I have said in a previous video:
+As I have said in previous videos:

 The last 40 years have been written in C, the next 40 years will be written in Rust.

-It is not a question of if you will adopt Rust, but when.
+It's not a question of if you will adopt Rust, but when.

-It's ready now, are you?
+Rust is ready now, are you?

 ---